timvisee/timvisee.com/content/contact.md

 Here are some channels you can contact me through.

 I speak English and Dutch, though I prefer English contacting me in any of these languages is fine.
-Your best best is usually to send an email message.
+Your best bet is usually to send an email message.

 |              |                                         |
 | :----------- | :-------------------------------------- |